binis2/code-generation/README.md

 ```

 Multiple enrichers can be combined for spicing up your objects.
+See below.
+*Note that QueryEnricher requires code-generation-spring module dependency to your project*

 ### Collections support